mulesoft-assets/template-sap2sfdc-contact-broadcast/README.md

 **Policy for creating accounts in SF syncAccount, doNotCreateAccount**

 + account.sync.policy=syncAccount

+**Note:** the property **account.sync.policy** can take any of the two following values:

++ **doNotCreateAccount**: application will do nothing in what respect to the account and it'll just move the contact over.
++ **syncAccount**: it will try to create the contact's account if this is not pressent in the Salesforce instance.

 # API Calls <a name="apicalls"/>
 SalesForce imposes limits on the number of API Calls that can be made.